udelcodes/udelcodes.github.io/LTC/day3.md

 Also, change the code that says `"you clicked"` to say `date.getTime()`

-Your JavaScript code should know look something like this:
+Your JavaScript code should now look something like this:

     document.getElementById("clickme").addEventListener("click", function(){
       var date = new Date();